apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/2_string_common.md

         position(string, string_pattern)

  * Returns the first position of `string_pattern` within `string`.
+  The result is counted in the unit of code points.
+ See the following example for more details.

-The function returns the 0-based position.
+ * The function returns the 0-based position.
 Another version of the function returns the 1-based position.
 Below are the aliases for each version:

- * Aliases:
     * 0-based: `position`, `pos`, `position0`, `pos0`.
     * 1-based: `position1`, `pos1`.